DANS-KNAW/easy-bag-store/docs/bag-store.md

 * To support updates to Bags, add metadata that records that a Bag is part of a sequence of Bags, that together form the revision history of one logical (and mutable) Bag.
 See for an example implementation the [easy-bag-index] project.
-* To clean up a BagStore that has gathered too much "garbage", do a [Clean-up BagStore] migration.

 [easy-bag-index]: https://github.com/DANS-KNAW/easy-bag-index
-[Clean-up BagStore]: ./migrations.md#clean-up-bagstore

 Schematic summary
 -----------------
 The following diagram summarizes the structure and operations of a BagStore.

 ![bag-store](./img/bag-store.png)